 8. It shall be the duty of the secretary to attend all meetings of the Society and of the Board, and to keep accurate minutes of the same.
 He/she shall have charge of the Seal of the Society which whenever used shall be authenticated, unless otherwise authorized by resolution of the Board, by the signature of the Secretary and the President, or in the case of the death or inability of either to act, by the Vice-President.
 In case of the absence of the Secretary, his/her duties shall be discharged by such officer as may be appointed by the Board.
 The Secretary shall have charge of all correspondence of the Society and be under the direction of the President and the Board.

-9. The Secretary shall also keep a record of all the members of the Society and their addresses, send all notices of the various meetings as required, and collect and receive the annual dues or assessments levied by the Society.
+The Secretary shall also keep a record of all the members of the Society and their addresses, send all notices of the various meetings as required, and collect and receive the annual dues or assessments levied by the Society.
 Such monies shall be promptly turned over to the Treasurer for deposit in a Bank, Trust Company, Credit Union or Treasury Branch as required.
 The Secretary will have staff support to accomplish their duties.

-10. The Treasurer shall receive all monies paid to the Society and be responsible for the deposit of same in whatever Bank, Trust Company, Credit Union or Treasury Branch the Board may order.
+9. The Treasurer shall receive all monies paid to the Society and be responsible for the deposit of same in whatever Bank, Trust Company, Credit Union or Treasury Branch the Board may order.
 He/she shall properly account for the funds of the Society and keep such books as may be directed.
 He/she shall present a full detailed account of receipts and disbursements to the Board whenever requested and shall prepare for submission to the Annual Meeting a statement duly audited of the financial position of the Society and submit a copy of same to the Secretary for the records of the Society.
 The Office of the Secretary and Treasurer may be filled by one person if any annual meeting for the election of officers shall so decide.
 The Treasurer will have staff support to accomplish their duties.

-12. The books and records of the society may be inspected by any member of the Society at the Annual Meeting or at anytime upon giving reasonable notice and arranging a time satisfactory to the officer or officers having charge of same.
+13. The books and records of the society may be inspected by any member of the Society at the Annual Meeting or at any time upon giving reasonable notice and arranging a time satisfactory to the officer or officers having charge of same.
 Each member of the Board shall at all times have access to such books and records.

-13. This Society shall hold an Annual Meeting on or before April 30th in each year, of which 14 days notice prior to the meeting may be sent by the Society to a Member either personally, by delivery, courier or by mail posted to such Member’s Registered Address, or, where the Member has provided a fax number or e-mail address, by fax or e-mail, respectively.
+14. This Society shall hold an Annual Meeting on or before May 31st in each year, of which 14 days’ notice prior to the meeting may be sent by the Society to a Member either personally, by delivery, courier or by mail posted to such Member’s Registered Address, or, where the Member has provided a fax number or e-mail address, by fax or e-mail, respectively.
 Any notice delivered personally, by delivery or courier, facsimile, or electronic mail will be deemed to have been given on the day it was so delivered.
-At this meeting there shall be elected a President, Vice-President, Secretary, Treasurer, (or Secretary-Treasurer), and three directors.
+At this meeting there shall be elected a President, Vice-President, Secretary, Treasurer, (or Secretary-Treasurer), and up to eight directors.
 The officers and directors so elected shall form a Board, and shall serve until their successors are elected and installed.
 Any executive member (President, Vice President, Secretary, Treasurer) vacancy occurring during the year may be filled by appointment of the remaining Directors.
 Such appointments shall be ratified at the next meeting of the Society members.
 Any member in good standing shall be eligible to hold any office in the Society.

-18. No officer, director or member of the Society shall receive any remuneration for his/her services.
-Specifically, no remuneration will be given to any member of the Board of Directors.
+19. No officer, director or member of the Society shall receive any remuneration for his/her services.
+Specifically, no remuneration will be given to any member of the Board of Director

 Distributing Assets and Dissolving the Society